tomarp/auditory_stimulation/protocol.md

-# Title: "Prefrontal Laterality Modulation Through Targeted Auditory Beat Stimulation During Multimodal Cognitive Tasks"
+# Title: "Prefrontal Laterality Modulation Through Targeted Auditory Beat Stimulation During Multimodal Cognitive Tasks under Photometric Conditions"

 **Abstract**
-This study investigates how auditory beat stimulation modulates prefrontal hemispheric asymmetry and autonomic nervous system activity during cognitively demanding tasks under different lighting conditions.
-Participants (N=30) will perform verbal-logical (left hemisphere dominant) and visual-spatial (right hemisphere dominant) tasks under two auditory conditions: 10Hz binaural beats (440±10Hz) and 40Hz monaural amplitude-modulated tones (440Hz carrier), each paired in two groups Group-A: Red with 10Hz & 40Hz auditory condiitons; Group-B: Blue with 10Hz & 40Hz auditory conditions.
+This study investigates how auditory beat stimulation modulates prefrontal hemispheric asymmetry and autonomic nervous system activity during cognitively demanding tasks under two different photometric conditions.
+Participants (N=30) will perform verbal-logical (left hemisphere dominant) and visual-spatial (right hemisphere dominant) tasks under two auditory conditions: 10Hz binaural beats (440±10Hz) and 40Hz binaural beats (440±40Hz), each paired in two groups based on photometric condition (i.e. Red with 10Hz & 40Hz auditory condiitons; Blue with 10Hz & 40Hz auditory conditions).
 Red light therapy has been shown to enhance cognitive function by improving mitochondrial activity, increasing ATP production, and enhancing regional cerebral blood flow, which may benefit tasks requiring attention and memory[a][b][c].
 Additionally, red light has been linked to improved executive function and memory in patients with traumatic brain injuries[b][d].
 Blue light exposure is known to enhance alertness and improve performance on cognitive tasks, particularly those requiring attention and working memory.
-It increases activation in brain regions associated with executive functions, such as the dorsolateral and ventrolateral prefrontal cortex Prefrontal beta-gamma asymmetry indices will be calculated from 4-channel EEG recordings, while autonomic activity will be monitored through heart rate variability (RMSSD) and electrodermal phasic responses.
-This study aims to elucidate how the combination of auditory stimulation and lighting conditions influences cognitive task performance and physiological responses.
+It increases activation in brain regions associated with executive functions, such as the dorsolateral and ventrolateral prefrontal cortex.
+Prefrontal beta-gamma asymmetry indices (ASI) will be calculated from 4-channel EEG recordings, while autonomic activity will be monitored through heart rate variability (RMSSD) and electrodermal phasic responses.
+This study aims to elucidate how the combination of auditory stimulation and photometric conditions influences cognitive task performance and physiological responses.

 #### **Abstract References**